Is Back Pain A Sign Of Labor?

 Waters break: This means the breakage of the amniotic sac, and this may occur in the form of a trickle or a gush.

-Lower back pain: a light throbbing pain or a sharp pain in the lower back feeling like a pre-menstrual cramp might be another sign.
+Lower back pain: a light throbbing pain or a sharp pain in the lower back while might feel like a pre-menstrual cramp might be another sign.

 Back Pain and labor